supervisely-ecosystem/unet/supervisely/train/README.md

 # References

-- implementation of model architectures is from [this repo](https://github.com/ternaus/robot-surgery-segmentation)
+- implementation of model architectures is from [this repo](https://github.com/ternaus/robot-surgery-segmentation).
+Code in this repository is distributed under the MIT license.
 - Image credits: [link1](https://arxiv.org/abs/1505.04597) and [link2](https://tariq-hasan.github.io/concepts/computer-vision-semantic-segmentation/)